kateharborne/SimSpin.jl/README.md

 All user-exported functions are explained in greater detail below.

-By varying the effects of observational seeing, the measurement radius, projected inclination and distance, and the telescope parameters within the `find_lambda()` function, we can begin to understand how inherent limitations of observing galaxies can effect the measurement of ``\lambda_r`` by comparing to the true spin parameter than is measured in the sim_analysis() function.
+By varying the effects of observational seeing, the measurement radius, projected inclination, projected distance and other telescope parameters within the `find_kinematics()` function and comparing to the true spin parameter that is measured in the sim_analysis() function, we can begin to understand some of the inherent effects and limitations of real-world galaxy observations.

 ## Documentation

 - [**STABLE**](https://kateharborne.github.io/SimSpin-Julia/stable) &mdash; **documentation in progress.**
 - [**DEVEL**](https://kateharborne.github.io/SimSpin-Julia/dev) &mdash; **Development doumentation.**

-### References

-A. Pontzen, R Roskar, G. Stinson and R. Woods, (2013), "pynbody: N-Body/SPH analysis for python",  Astrophysics Source Code Library, record ascl:1305.002